HNoMS Honningsvåg: Capturing German air crews

-14 May saw Honningsvåg being despatched to the Vefsnfjord to deal with a German twin-engined seaplane that was grounded on the shoreline near Kvalnes at the island of Alsten.
+14 May saw Honningsvåg being despatched to the Vefsnfjorden to deal with a German twin-engined seaplane that was grounded on the shoreline near Kvalnes at the island of Alsta.
 When Honningsvåg arrived on the scene the crew found that since the aircraft had landed a local militia unit had attacked the Germans, killing one and capturing the other two crew members, one of whom had been wounded.
 The seaplane was found to be loaded with tins of food that were probably destined for the surrounded German forces at Narvik.
 Honningsvåg loaded the aircraft's machine guns and ammunition as well as the food cargo and brought the German airmen with her back to Sandnessjøen.
 The dead German was handed over to Sandnessjøen Hospital while the two prisoners were taken into police custody.
-HNoMS Honningsvåg proceeded to Dalsvåg in Dønna and was anchored there when five German bombers attacked Sandnessjøen later in the day.
+HNoMS Honningsvåg proceeded to Dalsvåg on the island of Dønna and was anchored there when five German bombers attacked Sandnessjøen later in the day.

-On 15 May a German land aircraft made an emergency landing at Alstahaug where it was approached by a local militia force.
+On 15 May a German land aircraft made an emergency landing in Alstahaug Municipality where it was approached by a local militia force.
 After the German aircrew refused to surrender, the Norwegians opened fire, wounding one of the crew and forcing the four airmen to capitulate.
 The wounded German was brought to the hospital in Sandnessjøen while the other three were taken by fishing boat to a prisoner-of-war camp.